Balancing Fun and Support: Designing Meaningful STR Experiences

 Wrapping It Up (With a Smile)

-At the end of the day, Short Term Accommodation/Respite should feel good — for everyone involved.
+At the end of the day, Short Term Respite should feel good — for everyone involved.
 It’s not just “time off” for carers; it’s time well spent for the person receiving support.

-When you get the balance right — care, connection, and a bit of fun — STA/Respite goes from “meh” to “actually pretty great.”
+When you get the balance right — care, connection, and a bit of fun — STR goes from “meh” to “actually pretty great.”

 A little laughter goes a long way.
 So does a listening ear — and a packet of biscuits (chocolate-coated for bonus points!).